 8. Pitch your story

 We’ve arrived at the most exciting part of your media outreach strategy.
-You have a compelling story.
-What’s more, you’ve made friends with some engaging storytellers.
+You have a compelling story, and you’ve made friends with some engaging storytellers.

-When it’s finally time to pitch your story you need to focus on writing a pitch people will read.
+When it’s finally time to pitch your story, you must focus on writing a pitch that people will read.
 How do you do this?

 9. Find other avenues

-It’s easy to make traditional media outreach the be all and end all of your public relations efforts.
+It’s easy to make traditional media outreach the be-all and end-all of your public relations efforts.
 Be that as it may, reaching wider audiences requires a lot more.
-In order to successfully generate publicity for your brand, you need to use a combination of strategies at once.
+It would help if you combined strategies at once to generate publicity for your brand.
 Some strategies you can try include:

 i.
 Social media campaigns

-Cultivating an active presence on social media can be the best thing for your brand because this brings you in direct contact with your target audience.
-If you can engage with these people on your social media channels, then it’ll be easier to build positive relationships with the same people you’re trying to reach through your media relations efforts.
+Cultivating an active presence on social media can benefit your brand by putting you in direct contact with your target audience.
+If you can engage with these people on your social media channels, building positive relationships with the same people you’re trying to reach through your media relations efforts will be easier.

-That is not to say that you should abandon your traditional media outreach in favour of connecting with people on social media.
+That is not to say that you should abandon your traditional media outreach in favor of connecting with people on social media.
 On the contrary, you need both.
-You should definitely send your press release to journalists to get your name out there while also getting to know your potential customers on social media.
-After all, getting to know these people will help you understand their needs and build products which they appreciate.
+You should send your press release to journalists to get your name out there while getting to know your potential customers on social media.
+After all, getting to know these people will help you understand their needs and build products they appreciate.

 ii.
 Guest posting

-Guest posting can help you not only attract a wider audience but also establish your brand as a thought leader in your industry.
-By partnering with other industry experts to write blog posts and publish these on their sites, you can boost your web traffic.
-Likewise, when people repeatedly stumble upon your quality content on different sites, they will start to trust you as a reliable source of valuable information.
-Moreover, once people trust your brand, they are more likely to turn into paying customers.
+Guest posting can help you attract a wider audience and establish your brand as a thought leader in your industry.
+You can boost your web traffic by partnering with other industry experts to write blog posts and publish these on their sites.
+Likewise, when people repeatedly stumble upon your quality content on different sites, they will trust you as a reliable source of valuable information.
+Moreover, once people trust your brand, they are more likely to become paying customers.

 iii.
 Brand experiences